q-viper/q-viper.github.io/_posts/2020-08-29-gesture-based-visually-writing-system-web-app.md

 * Then we yield the corresponding value (frame or VUI).

 ## Index File: index.html
 I want this file to show running feed and the VUI side by side on same page.
-Hence i must find a way to stack then horizontally.
+Hence I must find a way to stack then horizontally.
 I got help from stackoverflow's comment sections.
-I am not going to explain the CSS/HTML here because i am not good at them.
+I am not going to explain the CSS/HTML here because I am not good at them.

 {% raw %}
 ```HTML